 You should already have your current titles in regular marketing rotations.
 So the effort you’re already putting in should benefit your upcoming book as well, right?

-Everyone loves a deal.
+Lots of authors ask me how to market a book and still make money on each sale.
+And that is literally one of the toughest things to answer because of all the factors involved.
+But the reality is, everyone loves a deal.
 And one of the most effective ways to sell more books during a pre-order promotion is to discount the book.
-Then you’ll want to constantly remind people through all your other efforts that the book goes back to full price on the release date.
+I know it, just trust me.
+The key is constantly reminding people through all your other efforts that the book goes back to full price on the release date!

 People love free stuff!
 If you want to sell more books, there’s a good chance you’ll see a better return if you get a little more generous with your brand swag.